smart-data-models/dataModel.GBFS/geofencing_zones/doc/spec_JA.md

         type: Property
     id:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     last_updated:
-      description: 'Last time the data in the feed was updated in POSIX time.'
+      description: Last time the data in the feed was updated in POSIX time.
       minimum: 1450155600
       type: integer
       x-ngsi:
         type: Property
     ttl:
-      description: 'Number of seconds before the data in the feed will be updated again (0 if the data should always be refreshed).'
+      description: Number of seconds before the data in the feed will be updated again (0 if the data should always be refreshed).
       minimum: 0
       type: integer
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI entity type.
-It has to be geofencing_zones'
+      description: NGSI entity type.
+It has to be geofencing_zones
       enum:
         - geofencing_zones
       type: string